Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

 White foam or bubbles can make a swimming pool look like a bigger version of a bathtub, which can be so embarrassing for a public or private pool.
 There are a few measures that one can take to prevent the formation of foam inside and around a pool.

 Once you know the causes of white bubbles, it will be easier to take prior measures to avoid any chance of having foam in your pool or spa.

-Firstly, we are going to discuss the causes of foam inside a swimming pool, so that we can know how we can curb occurrence of foam in the future.
+- Firstly, we are going to discuss the causes of foam inside a swimming pool, so that we can know how we can curb the occurrence of foam in the future.

 1. Body Lotion, Oil, Shampoo, Soap, Deodorant, Laundry Detergent, Hair Spray, Makeups